loelschlaeger/book_club/README.md

 <!-- badges: end -->

-This repository contains summaries of the books we read in the Book Club at Bielefeld University, see https://loelschlaeger.de/book_club.
+This project contains summaries of the books we read in the Book Club at Bielefeld University, see https://loelschlaeger.de/book_club.